Table of Contents Show

 Gather All the Necessary Property DataGather All the Necessary Property Data

 Every property comes with a heap of data that can help you assess its market value and what kind of ROI you can expect.
-The only difficult part is finding all this information.
-If a crucial piece of information is missing or inaccurate, your ROI predictions could get thrown off.
+The only tricky part is finding all this information.
+Your ROI predictions could get thrown off if crucial information is missing or inaccurate.
 This is how you can end up with a negative carry investment.
-To avoid this and ensure you get the best possible ROI, your property data list must be thorough and up to date.
-You may have to do some digging to get these numbers, but the effort is well worth it.
+Your property data list must be thorough and updated to avoid this and ensure you get the best possible ROI.
+You may have to dig to get these numbers, but the effort is well worth it.
 Also, depending on the type of property you’re buying, the necessary property data may vary.
 But at a minimum, you’ll need the following:

 - Property characteristics

 - Interest rate